-To date, thirty-one U.S. patents have been issued to us that relate to pimavanserin, NUPLAZID and methods of use.
-Fourteen of these are Orange Book-listed patents that relate to pimavanserin, NUPLAZID and our approved indication, and cover the general formula of the compound, the composition of matter, with claims specifically directed to pimavanserin and salts thereof, the specific polymorph form of pimavanserin, and the use thereof for treating our approved indication.
-The composition of matter patent covering pimavanserin and salts thereof currently has an expiration date in 2027, which could be extended to 2030 with the addition of a patent term extension (PTE) for which we have applied, as described below.
+To date, 33 U.S. patents have been issued to us that relate to pimavanserin, NUPLAZID and methods of use.
+Sixteen of these are Orange Book-listed patents that relate to pimavanserin, NUPLAZID and our approved indication, and cover the general formula of the compound, the composition of matter, with claims specifically directed to pimavanserin and salts thereof, the specific polymorph form of pimavanserin, the approved formulations, and the use thereof for treating our approved indication.
+The composition of matter patent covering pimavanserin and salts thereof currently has an expiration date in 2027, which could be extended to April 2030 with the addition of the patent term extension (PTE) application we have filed and elected to apply to this patent.
+This PTE application is currently being reviewed by the U.S. Patent and Trademark Office (PTO).
 The patents covering the polymorph form and the use of pimavanserin or NUPLAZID for our approved indication are currently set to expire between 2022 and 2028.
-These patent terms include adjustments made by the U.S. Patent and Trademark Office (the "PTO"), but not extensions.
+These patent terms include adjustments made by the PTO, but not extensions.

 In the United States, under the Drug Price Competition and Patent Term Restoration Act of 1984, commonly known as "Hatch-Waxman," we are permitted to extend the term of one U.S. patent for pimavanserin or the use thereof.
-We have filed PTE applications on three U.S. patents, and those applications are currently being reviewed by the PTO.
-We must select one of the three patents to which any PTE granted will attach, and expect that the expiration date for the selected patent will reach the maximum of 14 years from FDA approval or April 2030.
 Patent terms may be subject to change not only due to potential patent term extensions but also to any terminal disclaimer that reduces patent term, as well as other factors.
 Because the U.S. patent laws and judicial interpretations thereof change, modifications or new interpretations of the laws may impact our patent terms.